-- Additional street width shall be required for development requested medians. - d To provide left turn lanes at intersections, 810' additional roadway width is required to provide an 142' wide left turn lane with 56' buffered bike lanes and 11' travel lanes. - Bikes share travel lanes with motor vehicles. - f If bike lanes are required, additional street width will be required to provide 6' wide bike lanes. - q An 11' lane for shared parking and bikes is provided. - h A 7' wide bike lane is provided when parking is removed for a left turn lane. - I Additional street width up to 4' wider may be required in the travel lane to accommodate higher volumes of bike traffic within and leading to activity areas. - traffic volumes within or leading to activity areas. - An 8' fence setback is required for a garage door setback of 8' from the alley ROW.
-With a garage door setback at 20' or greater, the minimum fence setback is 3' from the alley ROW. - m To use driveover curb and gutter the parkway width must be widened by 1 foot, thereby increasing street ROW width by 2 feet to provide 53 feet. - n The Modified 4-Lane Arterial is to be applied in constrained right-of-way situations and after review and approval of the City Engineer. - o 6-ft bike lane is acceptable if built using a continuously poured concrete gutter pan - p 11 foot lanes may be considered in constrained situations and upon review and approval by the City Traffic Engineer
+- \j To provide left turn lanes at intersections, parking shall be removed. - \k Additional sidewalk width may be required to accommodate anticipated higher pedestrian traffic volumes within or leading to activity areas. - \I An 8' fence setback is required for a garage door setback of 8' from the alley ROW.
+With a garage door setback at 20' or greater, the minimum fence setback is 3' from the alley ROW. - \m To use driveover curb and gutter the parkway width must be widened by 1 foot, thereby increasing street ROW width by 2 feet to provide 53 feet. - \n The Modified 4-Lane Arterial is to be applied in constrained right-of-way situations and after review and approval of the City Engineer. - \o 6-ft bike lane is acceptable if built using a continuously poured concrete gutter pan - \p 11 foot lanes may be considered in constrained situations and upon review and approval by the City Traffic Engineer